Friendsy/JAMDOCSTCDSB/docs/editing-in-forestry.md

 **God our Father,
 You are the Kings of Kings and you are our healer.

-**Thank you for all you have given me, and this year, I will try my best to embrace the potential you have given me, while still understanding importance of being a responsive learner and responsible citizen, and to give witness to Catholic social teaching by promoting peace, justice, and the sacredness of human life.**
+**Thank you for all you have given me, and this year, I will try my best to embrace the potential you have given me, while still understanding importance of being a responsive learner and responsible citizen, and to give witness to Catholic social teaching by promoting peace, justice, and the sacredness of human life.

+**I am thankful for this year, even if wasn't the most usual. **

 **I make this prayer to you, Christ our Lord.**

 **Amen**

+Using the Show What You Know Student Choice Board below, develop an original prayer that you would be willing to share with your teachers and peers.
+The student prayers created will be celebrated together at the start of and end of classes beginning next week.
+**Your prayer should speak to what it means to be a Catholic learner who embraces his/her potential while understanding the importance of being a culturally responsive learner and responsible citizen who gives witness to Catholic social teaching by promoting peace, justice and the sacredness of human life.**
+I used the above lines in my prayer.